daydin14/JokerService/README.md

 - Logging Computer Programming Jokes with `Serilog` to the current directory.
   (Creates a `Logs` folder in the project's root directory.)
 - Email Service to send the jokes to the specified email address.
+- Timer settings to control the interval of the background tasks.
+- Microsoft Teams Channel Integration

 ## Publishing